 If you liked these Autumn Spice Scones you might also like…

 Click on the image to see the recipe.
-From left to right: low carb cream cheese kolache, low carb cinnamon raisin bread, pumpkin spice scones
+From left to right: low carb cream cheese kolache, low carb cinnamon raisin bread, low carb pumpkin spice scones